Hugh Grant: Screen persona

 Grant's screen persona in his films of the 2000s gradually developed into a cynical, self-loathing cad.
 Claudia Puig of USA Today celebrated this transformation with the observation that finally "gone [were] the self-conscious 'Aren't I adorable' mannerisms that seemed endearing at the start of his film career but have grown cloying in more recent movies".
 According to Carina Chocano, amongst film critics, the two tropes most commonly associated with Grant are that he reinvented his screen persona in Bridget Jones's Diary and About a Boy and dreads the possibility of becoming a parody of himself.

 Nonetheless, Grant has occasionally acted in dramas.
 He played a sleazy, snide community theatre director with a penchant for young actors in the drama film An Awfully Big Adventure, which received critical praise, and for "a very quiet, dignified" performance as Frédéric Chopin in James Lapine's biopic film Impromptu.
 In 2012, he played six "incredibly evil" characters in the epic drama film Cloud Atlas, an experience he has talked about positively, saying:

-After Cloud Atlas, Grant has never starred in a romantic comedy film with an exception of the dramedy The Rewrite (2014), where "romantic comedy is only a small part of it."
+After Cloud Atlas, Grant has never starred in a romantic comedy film with exceptions of the dramedy The Rewrite (2014), where "romantic comedy is only a small part of it." and his brief return as his Bridget Jones character Daniel Cleaver in Bridget Jones: Mad About the Boy (2025).
 Grant is known as a meticulous performer who approaches his roles like a character actor, working hard to make his acting appear spontaneous.
 In a career spanning more than 35 years, Grant has repeatedly claimed that acting was not his true calling, but rather a career that developed by happenstance.
 However, in 2020, after moving on to more character roles, he has stated that he "enjoys acting now".